 FIG. 10 illustrates the audio input task beginning at a start block 148.
 The audio input task is executed to 60 transfer data from the audio input hardware 24 to the audio input FIFO 34.
 At a decision block 149 the audio input task determines if it is enabled (i.e., a flag indicates it is to process data).
-If it is not enabled, the audio input enabled, control proceeds to a decision block 150, and the local computer determines if audio input data is available from the audio input hardware 24.
-If data is

-16 not available, control advances to a return block 158, and the audio input task repeats.
+If it is not enabled, the audio input task does not process data.
+If the audio input task is 65 enabled, control proceeds to a decision block 150, and the local computer determines if audio input data is available from the audio input hardware 24.
+If data is not available, control advances to a return block 158, and the audio input task repeats.